 Missouri Lawyers Weekly recently published an article recounting the Greene County trial of Lewis v.
-Busco Inc. The plaintiff, Daniel Lewis was represented by Springfield Lawyer of the Year Steve Garner.
-The article reads as follows:
+Busco Inc. The plaintiff, Daniel Lewis was represented by Attorney Steve Garner, recently named Springfield Lawyer of the Year by Best Lawyers of America.

 A Greene County jury awarded nearly $1 million to a Republic man whose car was hit by a charter tour bus headed to Branson in a 2007 accident.

 That Nov.
 18, Daniel Lewis, then 37, was driving his 1990 Honda Accord on Route N in southwest Missouri.
 A charter bus heading in the opposite direction on the rural road turned in front of Lewis' car and struck the driver's side, according to the plaintiff's attorneys' written case description.
 James P. Mailen of Lawrence, Kan., was driving the bus.